nmelgar/stats_preview_card_component/README.md

 ## The challenge

-The challenge was to build out this order summary card component and get it looking as close to the origial design as possible.
+The challenge was to build out this stats preview card component and get it looking as close to the origial design as possible.
 Original design and challenge: https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62

 All the code was written by me.